Education as a path to hope in Eastern Africa

 Please consider giving the life-changing gift of education to a student at Our Lady of Nazareth.

 Skills training programs

-In addition to traditional schools, the Marianists sponsor three skills training programs.
+In addition to traditional schools, the Marianists sponsor four skills and vocational training programs.

 The Marianists’ skills training programs include:

-Your gift to the Marianists’ Partnering with the Poor initiatives in Eastern Africa makes it possible for us to give children and young people hope for a brighter future.
+Your gift to the Marianists’ Partnering with the Poor initiatives in Eastern Africa makes it possible for us to give women, children and youth hope for a brighter future.